imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

 <img src="./report_stage_iii_assets/final_proposal.png" width="700"/>&nbsp;

-The raw results of alternative gas cost schedule have been re-scaled to fit the current gas cost schedule using manually selected OPCODEs as the base.
-Our analysis showed that the sclae of 1.4 gives the best fit.
+The raw results of the alternative gas cost schedule have been re-scaled to fit the current gas cost schedule using manually selected OPCODEs as the base.
+Our analysis showed that the scale of 1.4 gives the best fit.

 This table presents the full comparison between the current gas cost schedule and the final alternative gas cost schedule.